qatoolkit/qatoolkit-source-swagger-net/README.md

 # QAToolKit.Source.Swagger
 ![.NET Core](https://github.com/qatoolkit/qatoolkit-source-swagger-net/workflows/.NET%20Core/badge.svg)

-`QAToolKit.Source.Swagger` is a .NET standard library, which generates `IList<HttpRequest>` object that is the input for other components.
+`QAToolKit.Source.Swagger` is a .NET standard library, which generates `IEnumerable<HttpRequest>` object that is the input for other components.

 Major features:

-- Parses `OpenAPI v3.0` Swagger files,
+- Parses `OpenAPI v3.0` Swagger files (JSON or YAML),
 - swagger.json can be loaded from `disk` or from `URL`,
 - access swagger.json from URL, which is protected by `basic authentication`,
 - control which swagger endpoints are returned by specifying `request filters` (check below)